tylerlong/sample-code-generator/samples.md

     },
     "color": {
       "type": "string",
-      "description": "Hex color code specifying font color of Event title, including its presentation in Calendar; or the color of the side border of an interactive message of a Card", "enum": [
+      "description": "Color of Event title, including its presentation in Calendar; or the color of the side border of an interactive message of a Card.
+The default color is 'Black'"
-        "Black",
-        "Red",
-        "Orange",
-        "Yellow",
-        "Green",
-        "Blue",
-        "Purple",
-        "Magenta"
-      ],
-      "default": "Black"
     },
     "intro": {
       "type": "string",